catalystneuro/ndx-spatial-transformation/NEXTSTEPS.md

 1. Install the latest release of hdmf_docutils: `python -m pip install hdmf-docutils`

-2. Start a git repository for your extension directory ndx-rigid-transformation and push it to GitHub.
+2. Start a git repository for your extension directory ndx-spatial-transformation and push it to GitHub.
 You will need a GitHub account.
     - Follow these directions:
   https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line